Chiral and Clock phases in Twisted Dipolar Clusters

-At $\phi=0$, the interlayer field $\bm B$ is locally collinear with the dipoles and exerts no torque.
-For finite $\phi$, the twist generates a transverse component of the field proportional to $\phi$, producing a net torque along $\hat{\bm z}$.
-Considering the free-energy density $F(\bm r)$ of one layer subject to the weak, slowly varying twist-induced magnetic field $\delta\bm B_{\rm{twist}}$.
-In the linear response regime, a gradient expansion of the free-energy density $F(\bm r)$ of one layer subject to the weak, slowly varying twist-induced magnetic field yields the field conjugate to chirality \cite{mellado2023intrinsic}
+\emph{Landau functional of twisted clusters} Since the systems studied here are finite clusters, the observed discontinuities correspond to switching between competing local minima of the energy landscape rather than true thermodynamic phase transitions.
+Next, we use a Landau framework as an effective description of the energy landscape and its bifurcations under twist.
+The Landau functional is constructed on the basis of symmetry considerations and further constrained by insights obtained from numerical energy-minimization results.
+At $\phi = 0$, the internal magnetic field $\bm B_{\phi=0}$ generated by the dipoles of one polygon is locally collinear with the dipole moments of the other polygon and, consequently, does not give rise to a torque.
+For finite values of $\phi$, the relative twist induces a transverse component of the magnetic field that is linear in $\phi$ at leading order, thereby producing a net torque directed along $\hat{\bm z}$.
+Consider the effective energy density $F(\bm r)$ of one layer subject to the weak, slowly varying twist-induced magnetic field $\delta\bm B_{\rm{twist}}$.
+Within the linear response regime, it has been demonstrated previously \cite{mellado2023intrinsic} that performing a gradient expansion of the effective energy density \(F(\bm r)\) for a single layer subjected to a slowly varying, twist-induced magnetic field leads to the identification of the field conjugate to the chirality, \cite{mellado2023intrinsic}